cmu-rss-lab/rosdiscover-evaluation/README.rst

   $ docker build -t rosdiscover-evaluation/husky:husky-04-buggy -f experiments/detection/subjects/husky-04/Dockerfile-reproduce-error experiments/detection/subjects/husky-04/
   $ docker build -t rosdiscover-evaluation/husky:husky-04-fixed -f experiments/detection/subjects/husky-04/Dockerfile-reproduce-fixed experiments/detection/subjects/husky-04/

-Not that the name of the image (e.g., `rosdiscover-evaluation/husky:husky-04-fixed`) has to be the same as the one referred to in `experiment-reproduced.yml`.
+Note that the name of the image (e.g., `rosdiscover-evaluation/husky:husky-04-fixed`) has to be the same as the one referred to in `experiment-reproduced.yml`.

 The misconfiguration detection can be done in the same was as above (i.e., `check-architecture.yml detected .../experiment-reproduced.yml`).